Pancake Day: 5 Essential Sweet Pancake Recipes

 On the hunt for the best sweet pancake recipes?
-Whether it’s super-healthy vegan pancakes or decadent maple syrup and bacon, here are five easy sweet recipes that are sure to make your weekends delicious.
+Whether it’s super-healthy vegan pancakes or decadent maple syrup and bacon, here are five easy sweet recipes that are sure to make your Pancake Day delicious.

 Beetroot pancakes with eggs, smoked bacon & maple syrup

 For the pancakes

 - 250g plain cooked (vacuum packed) beetroot, drained

 - 2 large eggs, lightly beaten

 - 1tbsp baking powder

 - 12 rashers smoked streaky bacon, cooked crisply

 - 4 eggs, fried